StackStorm/st2docs/docs/source/reference/ha.rst

 st2resultstracker
 ~~~~~~~~~~~~~~~~~
 Tracks results of execution handed over to mistral.
-It requires access to MongoDB and RabbitMq to perform its function.
+It requires access to MongoDB and RabbitMQ to perform its function.

 n st2resultstracker will co-operate with each other to perform work.
 At startup though there is a possibilty
 of work however there will not be any negative consequences to this duplicate work.
 Specifically the jobs to track results